 - Training takes less than 10 minutes and provides you with information on preventing, recognizing, and responding to an overdose.
 Those trained will receive a kit with two doses of naloxone and instructions to support administering the medication.
 You are able to choose between injectables and nasal naloxone kits, depending on availability.

-- Training and kits are offered at Sherbourne on a drop-in basis on Mondays, Wednesdays, and Fridays, from 9:30 a.m. to 4:30 p.m.
+- Training and kits are offered at Sherbourne on a drop-in basis (see STASH hours below).
 Kits are also available 24/7 in our outdoors harm reduction cabinet, located by the main entrance.

 - To request a training, visit our main reception on the first floor and ask to reach our STASH coordinator at extension 3317 or Hep C coordinator at extension 3318.